Mitigating scattering in a quantum system using only an integrating sphere: Conclusions

 \section{Conclusions}

 We present an experimental scheme that can mitigate the adverse effect of scattering on quantum correlations in a quantum system.
 We use MI as the information metric to quantify quantum correlations in our system, which consists of a two-mode squeezed state with 7~dB intensity-difference squeezing, generated by the FWM process in atomic $^{85}$Rb vapor.
 Our mitigation scheme involves only an IS, and we demonstrate a 47.5~\% MI recovery from scattering after 32.7~ns information storage time, despite experiencing an enormous photon loss of greater than 85~\%.
-Since scattering can contribute to both decoherence and loss -- the two main disruptive random processes in quantum systems, our scheme can thus be found useful in many circumstances where disruptive random processes are unavoidable, such as in noisy transmission channels, paving the way for the deployments of delicate quantum information processing and communication protocols in real-life situations.